EshoppingZone/EShoppingZone-Jar/README.md

 #Database commands for MYSQL

--->Create database Project_db          /*this database for profile-service*/
+-->Create database project_db          /*this database for profile-service*/

 --.Create database wallet_service      /*this database for wallet-service*/